 Tickets: £110 (early bird)

-Sziget attracts over 1000 performers every year making it one of the largest music and cultural festivals in Europe.
-This week-long city festival gets its name from the Hungarian word for “island”, as it takes place on the Óbuda Island in the Danube in Budapest.
+Sziget festival attracts over 1000 performers every year, making it one of the biggest music festivals in Europe.
+This week-long Budapest festival gets its name from the Hungarian word for “island” – it takes place on Óbuda Island, on the river Danube.
 Whilst there is every type of music available at Sziget, the festival is particularly famous as a rock and electronic music festival.
 With loads of unique features, including its psychedelic amusement park, Sziget has been compared to Nevada’s burning man festival.
-Artists such as Fatboy Slim, Pendulum and the Stone Roses have all played there – so it’s certainly not to be missed.
-There is music there for everyone to enjoy though, and with Ed Sheeran headlining in 2019 you should have plenty of reason to bag yourself a ticket!
+Artists such as Fatboy Slim, Pendulum and the Stone Roses have all played here – and after so many years of big names, its presence in the festival calendar is well established.
+You’ll find music for everyone to enjoy, and with Ed Sheeran headlining Sziget in 2019 you should have plenty of reason to bag yourself a ticket!

 Dates: 7-13 August

-Not only is Tomorrowland the biggest EDM festival in the world, but it’s increasingly seen as one of the best festivals in Europe – if not the world.
+Not only is Tomorrowland one of the biggest festivals in the world when it comes to EDM, it’s also making a name as one of the best festivals in Europe.
 Every year, over 400,000 sesh-heads flock to Boom, about 35km north of Brussels, for this world-renowned festival.
 Although it’s been going since 2005, Tomorrowland really put itself on the radar in 2011, when it was nominated for the Best Music event at the International Dance Music Awards.
 The following year it won the category – having attracted some of the biggest names in EDM to headline that year.
 Swedish House Mafia, David Guetta, as well as many others, have since graced its stages.
 This vibrant and colourful festival has been gaining popularity ever since – it should be on the bucket list for all dance music fans.

 A must-visit for any fans of indie and rock music!
 Whilst Spain has a fair number of festivals that are very popular amongst British tourists, Mad Cool is the first to hit Madrid.
 It’s still fairly unknown despite hosting some very impressive performances in its short lifetime.
 The festival ran for the first time in 2016, and 2018’s 3rd edition featured Arctic Monkeys, Tame Impala, Pearl Jam and many more, combining a nice mix of modern and classic indie rock bands.
 This stellar line up has since led to a massive increase in interest in Mad Cool festival.
 Organisers have promised that 2019’s festival will be much bigger than this year’s (despite it already attracting 80,000 people last time around!).
 Still, because this festival is only in its infancy, tickets remain very reasonably priced considering the top tier performances.
 Get in there before it gets too mainstream!